bahrus/xtal-state/README.md

 The set-state-and-replace will cause the previous state change to be skipped over when going back using the back button.
 The MDN article linked above explains this much better.

 But unlike the native history.pushState and history.replaceState methods, xtal-state attempts to preserve what was there already.
 It creates a new empty object {}, then merges the existing state into it, then merges watchedObject into that.
 It uses object.assign to do the merge.

+## Cyclical problems

+What if your application is deeply nested, and some action, somewhere, triggers a change to the history.state, which has a complex cascading effect up and down the component hierarchy?
+How should we handle the order of actions to the change of history.state?

+Basically, can we prevent on history state change from spawning other history state changes?

 ## Install the Polymer-CLI